EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Install the examples
 ^^^^^^^^^^^^^^^^^^^^

-Before running the example below, or any :ref:`other examples <pygplates_overview>`, you'll also need to install the example data (from the pybacktrack package itself).
+Before running the example below, or any :ref:`other examples <pybacktrack_overview>`, you'll also need to install the example data (from the pybacktrack package itself).
 This assumes you've already :ref:`installed the pybacktrack package <pybacktrack_install_pybacktrack>`.

 The following command installs the examples (example data and notebooks) to a new sub-directory of your *current working directory* called ``pybacktrack_examples``: